23rd Single Molecule Workshop

 Details about booking accommodations will be announced at a later date.

-We have negotiated special rates for a limited number of rooms in two hotels/appartment block located close to the workshop location.
-The number of rooms and the booking time are limited and we therefore advise to reserve your room as soon as possible.
+We have negotiated special rates for a limited number of rooms in several hotels/appartment block located close to the workshop location.
+The number of rooms as well as booking time are limited and we therefore advise to reserve your room as soon as possible.

 Please note that since the beginning of the year 2014, tourists staying overnight in Berlin are subject to paying an accommodation tax, the so-called City Tax.
 It amounts to five percent of the room rate (net price), excluding VAT and fees for amenities and services such as mini-bar, sauna, or spa area.
 The City Tax does only affect private overnight stays and NOT business travellers.
 The business purpose of a trip can be verified by a bill that is paid by or issued to the employer, or a letter from the company.
 If the accommodation is booked by the employer in the first place, there is no further proof necessary.